emylincon/caching_project/README.md

 * there are 4 caching co-operative algorithms with each having a gui version with shows realtime graphs
 * always run gui version as sudo
 * You will be required to put the following:
-- ip address of the webserver
+- ip address of the webserver (use mec.x10host.com)
 - number of requests (default is 30)
 - number of html contents (choose from 7 to 20).
 7 is default
 * After each run; run the files_cache/refresh_db.py file to refresh the database and clean up residual files